clneitzke/clneitzke/README.md

 ## About

-I'm from Brazil, 40+ years old and in love width coding.
+I'm from Brazil, 40+ years old and in love with coding.